-Till date, Santpedor still have a worldwide recognition that is bestowed upon its most famous son ‘Pep’.
+To date, Santpedor still has a worldwide recognition that is bestowed upon its most famous son ‘Pep’.
 Unlike his mother, Pep’s dad loves to get the media’s attention.

-Mr and Mrs Guardiola have placed their pride in their son’s achievements which is evident in the photographs and mementos that decorate the neat family home.
+Mr and Mrs Guardiola have placed their pride in their son’s achievements, which is evident in the photographs and mementoes that decorate the neat family home.

 Pep Guardiola Brother: